tabarra/txAdmin/dev_notes.md

 - [x] improve input readability in low-contrast monitors (css tweak)
 - [x] action revoking based on permission
 - [x] give `manage.admins` permission to edit their social IDs
+- [x] convert discordBot to use a commands folder
-- [ ] add sv endpoint to say the whitelist/banlist usage
+- [ ] add a bunch of player manager commands to the discord bot
 - [ ] adapt kick messages to use some basic HTML formatting and 🆃🆇🅰🅳🅼🅸🅽
-- [ ] give master admin the permission to edit his discord/fivem ID
+- [ ] check why scheduled restarts are not kicking players

 TODO: Bot commands - poste it when starting the bot /ban <mention> <preset time> <reason>